jpcima/adljack/README.md

 - support of MIDI portamento

+### Version 1.1.0

+- ability to connect audio ports automatically using the option `-a`

 ### Version 1.1.0-rc.1

 - fidelity improvement of DosBox, MAME and Gens emulators by processing at native sample rate